joshferrara/clique/README.md

 ---

 ### The Idea

+I want to write a book about friends, and I want your help.

 Have you ever encountered someone that you just inherently wanted to be friends with?
 Maybe it was a group of people that you've been around that you really wanted to hang out with?
 The goal of this project is to write a book that helps us all understand this dynamic in a way that can help us be better people and organizations.

 Ultimately, this will be more of a study than a list of direct instructions.
 I want to travel down the road of what makes a person or group of people attractive and enticing.
 Conversly, I want to discover what characteristics make a person or group uninviting and off-putting.

 Since the main topic here is friends and relationships, this is going to be a collaborative project.
-The next section explains how you can sign up for GitHub and start contributing.
+The next section explains how you can start contributing.

 ---

-### Getting Involved
+### Get Involved

 This page you're reading right now is on a site called GitHub.
 GitHub is actually designed to help teams of people write code collaboratively.
 I use it every day for work and it's one of the best collaborative tools I've ever used, so I decided to use it to write this book.